textpattern/textpattern.github.io/tags/tag-basics/short-tags-macros-shortcodes.md

 1. Remove the `txp:` prefix.
 2. Swap the first occurrence of the underscore for `::`.

-## Form templates as custom tags (a.k.a. macros or shortcodes)
+## Form templates for custom shortcode tags (a.k.a. macros)

-There's one important exception to the rule above: the `<txp:output_form>` tag.
-From Textpattern 4.7.0, it is possible to use [Form templates](https://docs.textpattern.io/themes/form-templates-explained) to build your own tags and use them as macros/shortcodes.
-Yes, that's right: create custom tags to do whatever you want.
+There’s one exception to the rule above regarding the `<txp:output_form>` tag.
+Beginning with Textpattern 4.7.0, it is possible to use [Form templates](https://docs.textpattern.io/themes/form-templates-explained) to create custom shortcode tags (similar to macros with the smd_macro plugin, which core shortcode functionality now makes obsolete).

-To demonstrate this, let's choose a simple, common example: outputting an image in a figure with its caption.
-The kind of HTML structure you wish to create is:
+Consdier an image figure, which is a common need in web publishing these days:

 ```html
 <figure class="some-class">